-- 7.1.4 It shall require that proof of any editing must be passed back to the data controller, either for approval or final consent, prior to its intended use by the media (protecting the position of the data controller who would be responsible for any infringement of Data Protection legislation and the System's Code of Practice) - 7.1.5 The release form shall be considered a contract and signed by both parties - 7.1.6 It should be noted, that in the well-publicised case of R v Brentwood Borough Council, ex parte Geoffrey Dennis Peck, (QBD November 1997), and the judge concluded that by releasing the video footage, the Council had not acted unlawfully.
+- 44.4.
+The release form shall state that the receiver must process the data in a manner prescribed by the data controller, e.g. specific identities/data that must not be revealed - 44.5.
+It shall require that proof of any editing must be passed back to the data controller, either for approval or final consent, prior to its intended use by the media (protecting the position of the data controller who would be responsible for any infringement of Data Protection legislation and the System's Code of Practice). - 44.6.
+The release form shall be considered a contract and signed by both parties - 44.7.
+It should be noted, that in the well-publicised case of R v Brentwood Borough Council, ex parte Geoffrey Dennis Peck, (QBD November 1997), and the judge concluded that by releasing the video footage, the Council had not acted unlawfully.
 A verbal assurance that the broadcasters would mask the identity of the individual had been obtained.
 Despite further attempts by the Council to ensure the identity would not be revealed, the television company did in fact broadcast footage during which the identity of Peck was not concealed.
-The judge concluded that tighter guidelines should be considered to avoid future accidental broadcasts. - 7.1.7 Attention is drawn the requirements of the Information Commissioners in this respect detailed in his Code of Practice summarised above.
+The judge concluded that tighter guidelines should be considered to avoid future accidental broadcasts. - 44.8.
+Attention is drawn the requirements of the Information Commissioners in this respect detailed in his Code of Practice summarised above.

-8.0 Principles
+45. Principles

-- 8.1 In adopting this national standard for the release of data to third parties, it is intended, as far as reasonably practicable, to safeguard the individual's rights to privacy and to give effect to the following principles: - 8.1.1 Recorded material shall be processed lawfully and fairly and used only for the purposes defined in the Code of Practice for the CCTV scheme - 8.1.2 Access to recorded material shall only take place in accordance with this Standard and the Code of Practice - 8.1.3 The release or disclosure of data for commercial or entertainment purposes is specifically prohibited.
+- 45.1.
+In adopting this national standard for the release of data to third parties, it is intended, as far as reasonably practicable, to safeguard the individual's rights to privacy and to give effect to the following principles: - 45.2.
+Recorded material shall be processed lawfully and fairly and used only for the purposes defined in the Code of Practice for the CCTV scheme - 45.3.
+Access to recorded material shall only take place in accordance with this Standard and the Code of Practice - 45.4.
+The release or disclosure of data for commercial or entertainment purposes is specifically prohibited.